dakshhpanchal/minesync/README.md

 * All players are collaborators with write access
 * A lock file ensures only one active host
 * World data is pulled on start and pushed on stop
-* Connectivity is established using Tailscale
+* Connectivity is established using Tailscale (shared private network)

 ---